 Disco Ranch Wine Bar & Specialty Market – Enjoy a wine flight or a glass and Spanish-style tapas with your dog on the shaded patio at Disco Ranch.
 Don’t forget to visit the market inside to stock up on cheese, charcuterie and wine for a pup-friendly picnic down the road.
 14025 Highway 128, Boonville, (707) 901-5002, discoranch.com.

 Mosswood Market – Grab a morning pastry and a cup of coffee and relax on the Mosswood’s shady patio located along the main drag in Boonville.
-The cafe provides bowls with water for furry guests.
+The cafe provides bowls of water for furry guests.
 14111 Highway 128, Boonville (707) 895-3635, mosswoodmarketcafe.com.

 Redwood Drive-In – A local staple for sandwiches, tacos, burgers and rich handcrafted milkshakes, the Redwood has a large dog-friendly patio.
 13980 Highway 128, Boonville, (707) 895-3441.